Neogramin/neogramin.github.io/pages/privacy.md

 # **Privacy Policy**

-This Privacy Policy details how your personal information is collected and processed by Dailgon Inc when you use any mobile application (the “Application”).
-Dailgon parent company and co-developer, Rohit Kumar, is the legal entity that collects, processes and shares your personal information on any app developed by it.
+This Privacy Policy details how your personal information is collected and processed by IdeaGram Inc and or Dreamverse Inc when you use any mobile application (the “Application”).
+IdeaGram Inc parent company and co-developer, Rohit Kumar, is the legal entity that collects, processes and shares your personal information on any app developed by it.

 <b> What information does the Application obtain and how is it used? </b>